-Sebi imposes Rs 22.7 crore fine on Aurobindo Pharma for insider trading
+SEBI imposes Rs 22.7 crore fine on Aurobindo Pharma for insider trading

 ALSO READ

-Sebi inquiry clears Sun Pharma, finds no merit in allegations of fraud

-Sharekhan pays nearly Rs 3 crore to settle two cases with Sebi
+Individual pays over Rs 15 lakh to settle insider trading case with Sebi

+Sebi eases requirements for FPIs, allows smart cities to issue municipal bonds

+Sebi imposes Rs 79 lakh fine on MD, 6 directors of Ranklin Solutions

 -